amiralhafiz/Router-Manager/README.md

 ## Launching the WebView App

 After installing the APK on your device, launch the **RouterManager** application.
 On the first run you'll see the setup screen where you can enter your router's URL and tap **Access**.
+The app now attempts to detect your gateway automatically, briefly showing a spinner while the URL field is populated.
 The WebView automatically loads this saved address on future launches, defaulting to `https://10.80.80.1/` if no value was provided.

 You may also open the project in Android Studio and run it directly from there using the built-in Gradle wrapper support.